- Safety Guide & Disclaimer

 - 20mm M4 screw and nut

-Place fan on the fan-carrier post with large circular air intake opening facing up and the label facing down.
+4. Place fan on the fan-carrier post with large circular air intake facing up and the label facing down as pictured.

-- The Fan speed controller has a dial/switch combo to turn on the fan and adjust the speed.
+- The fan speed controller has a dial/switch combo to turn on the fan and adjust the speed.
 Make sure to adjust the fan speed slowly.
-Adjusting it too quickly may result in increased fan noise.
+Adjusting it abrubptly may result in increased fan noise.

 - The controller has quite a bit of speed range.
 Only the lower ~67% of the range is applicable to the fan included in the kit.
 If you adjust beyond ~67% then the fan noise may increase without increased airflow.